goto-eof/europea-library-server/README.md

       default-admin-email: admin@admin.com
       default-admin-password: password
       ```
+    - edit the `qr-code-path` property in order to allow to generate QRCodes for each e-book;
     - start the DBMS from the projects root directory with `sudo docker-compose up -d` command
     - run the project as Spring Boot application